netlify/build/README.md

 This applies to all lifecycle events listed above.

+By default, Netlify build will execute all steps in the config file and instantly fail the build, if any lifecycle step throws an error.

 ## Plugins

 Plugins are POJOs (plain old javascript objects) with methods that match the various lifecycle events.